Cross-view Semantic Segmentation for Sensing Surroundings: Introduction

 \section{Introduction}

-Recent progress in deep neural networks enables machine to segment a scene precisely into meaningful regions and objects \cite{zhou2016semantic,long2015fully}.
-So-called semantic segmentation networks have been widely used in many fields, such as autonomous driving \cite{cordts2016cityscapes, teichmann2018multinet}, human-computer interaction and robotics \cite{wong2017segicp, wolf2015enhancing, tchapmi2017segcloud}.
-Though the semantic segmentation network is able to recognize semantic content in a static image, it is still far from enough to facilitate the machine to sense in an unknown environment and navigate freely there.
-The parsed first-view semantic mask is still at pure image level without providing any information about the spatial structure of the surroundings explicitly.
-There are many attempts to extract spatial knowledge from the image input~\cite{mapnet2018,Balntas_2018_ECCV,brachmann2017dsac, brachmann2018learning}, however, the agents perceive the environment only in order to obtain their current location instead of having a deeper understanding of the surrounding objects.
-On the other hand, it takes excessive cost to rely on full 3D methods to reconstruct the environment then obtain the spatial structure.
-Meanwhile 3D method is sometimes fragile in the condition of limited view fields.
-To parse spatial configuration from pure image input, an intuitive approach is to explicitly train networks to infer the top-down-view semantic map which directly contains the spatial configuration information of the surrounding environment.
-Based on the top-down-view semantic map we can further know the position coordinates and functional properties of surrounding regions and objects.
+\IEEEPARstart{R}{ecent} progress in semantic understanding enables machine perception to segment a scene precisely into meaningful regions and objects \cite{ kostavelis2015semantic, sunderhauf2016place}.
+These semantic segmentation techniques have benefited many automation applications, like autonomous driving \cite{cordts2016cityscapes}.
+Though the semantic segmentation network can recognize semantic content in a static image, it is still far from enough to facilitate robots to sense in an unknown environment and navigate freely there.
+One important reason is that the parsed first-view semantic mask is still at pure image-level without providing any spatial information about the surroundings.
+To perceive spatial configuration from pure image input, an intuitive approach is to explicitly train networks to infer the top-down-view semantic map which directly contains the spatial configuration information of the surrounding environment.
+Based on the top-down-view semantic map we can then infer the position coordinates and functional properties of surrounding regions and objects.